This post may contain affiliate links. Please read the disclosure policy to learn more.

 Thank you for supporting this blog!

 An old-fashioned hard candy recipe based on an old family recipe.
-With endless color and flavor options, this sugar-coated homemade hard candy keeps and ships well, making it ideal for Christmas gifting.
+With endless color and flavor options, this sugar-coated homemade hard candy keeps and ships well.
+Ideal for holiday gifting!

 Why Do I Love This Old-Fashioned Hard Candy Recipe?

-This old-fashioned hard candy recipe is a family favorite.
+This old-fashioned hard candy recipe is a decades-old family favorite.

-I’m not sure how long the recipe has been in the family, but growing up I can remember my mom making it every year for Christmas.
+I’m not sure how long the recipe has been in my family, but growing up I can remember my mom making it every year for Christmas.
 There were different varieties, one of which was always cinnamon.
 (And for some reason, in our family the cinnamon flavor was traditionally yellow rather than red!)
-We would give some of our homemade sweets away as gifts, and enjoy the rest ourselves during the holiday season.
+We would gift some of our homemade hard candy to friends and family, and save the rest to enjoy during the holiday season.

-This recipe is easy to make and requires just a handful of ingredients.
-You will need a candy thermometer, plus a few additional tools and some fun flavors and colors.
+This easy to make hard candy requires just a handful of simple ingredients.
+(You will also need a candy thermometer, plus flavor extracts, food coloring, and a few special candymaking tools!)
 Read on to learn exactly what you’ll need to make old-fashioned hard candy at home.

 Ingredients for Making Old-Fashioned Hard Candy

-- Granulated Sugar – Granulated sugar forms the base for this recipe.
-You can substitute caster sugar, but be sure to measure by weight rather than volume.
+- Granulated Sugar – Granulated sugar forms the base for homemade hard candy.
+You can substitute caster sugar, measured by weight rather than volume.

-- Flavorings – I chose fruit flavors in rainbow colors, but this recipe also works quite well with non-fruity flavors such as licorice, cinnamon, chocolate, root beer, or coconut.
-I prefer the LorAnn Oils brand because they’re ultra-concentrated and designed for applications like candymaking.
-Avoid supermarket extracts.
-Extracts are much weaker, so you’ll need a lot more product to produce a flavorful piece of candy.
+- Flavorings – I chose fruit flavors in rainbow colors, but this recipe for old fashioned hard candy also works with non-fruity flavors.
+(Butterscotch, licorice, cinnamon, chocolate, root beer, and coconut are a few of my favorites.)
+I prefer the LorAnn Oils brand of extracts and flavor oils because they’re ultra-concentrated and designed for candymaking.
+Avoid supermarket extracts—they’re weaker, so you’ll need a lot more product to produce a flavorful piece of homemade hard candy.

-- Gel Food Coloring – Again, you can choose any color you’d like, or omit the gell food coloring for a natural, off-white candy.
+- Gel Food Coloring – You can choose any color you’d like.
+I enjoy color-coordinating my flavors and colors (yellow for lemon, pink for watermelon, etc.) You can also omit the gel food coloring for a natural look.

 - Confectioner’s Sugar – Also known as icing sugar, or powdered sugar, for coating the cooled candy.